Facts

 Groups at risk of chloride deficiency

 Generally speaking, most people will not be at a risk for chloride deficiency as we eat too much salt in our foods anyway and salt is composed of sodium and chloride.
-It is only in illness/infection that people become deficient, not just in chloride, but in all the electrolytes. |

-People in these groups at risk of deficiency should talk to a medical professional about chloride supplements BEFORE taking them.
+People in these groups at risk of deficiency should talk to a medical professional about chloride supplements before taking them.

 Symptoms of chloride deficiency

-A deficiency of chloride is extremely rare and unlikely to occur but when it does occur, it may cause excessive loss of potassium in the urine, weakness and lowered blood pressure.
+A deficiency of chloride is extremely rare and unlikely to occur.
+If it does occur, it may cause the following symptoms:

 Good sources of chloride are: